FAForever/wiki-pages/Development/AI/AI-Modding.md

 Then you can copy that to your replay folder, rename it and play it You can then save it to:
 `C:\Users\[yourusername]\Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\replays\FAF_[yourfafusername]`
-And then view the replay from the Replays menu when running the offline client (you'll need to try and view the replay using a consistent version of FAF, including either the FAFDevelop or normal FAF executible based on which was used for the replay).
+And then view the replay from the Replays menu when running the offline client (you'll need to try and view the replay using a consistent version of FAF, including either the FAFDevelop or normal FAF executable based on which was used for the replay).

 ## AI Builders
 Refer to the diagrams in the "AI Coding Overview: How to create/edit an AI in FAF" section above which give an overview of how AI builders fit into the wider FAF AI.

-If you're new to FAF then it's probably easiest to learn how AI builders work and how to change them by taking the existing Micro AI (see above for link on how to download this) and editing it for specific scenarios.
+If you're new to FAF then it's probably easiest to learn how AI builders work and how to change them by taking the existing Micro AI (see above for a link on how to download this) and editing it for specific scenarios.
 Some examples are given below.

-Note that you do not need to use the built in AI builders to produce something - creating your own system will provide greater flexibility, but isn't recommended as a first step to understanding how AI works.
+Note that you do not need to use the built-in AI builders to produce something - creating your system will provide greater flexibility, but isn't recommended as a first step to understanding how AI works.
 Examples of AI which don't use the core AI builder system include DilliDalli and M27AI.

 - Changing the initial build order
 Do the following to change the initial build order for the MicroAI: